B0-B/pyron/README.md

 where the arrows symbolize the tensors which are build during initialization.
 The init for the raw shape demands some parameters

 1. layer topology L and neuron number for each layer which is achieved by a single python list of dimension L+1 (the 1 is the input layer).
-2. activation overlay -  a python list with same dimension L with the appropriate activation function
+2. activation overlay -  a python list with same dimension L with the corresponding activation function
 3. a name (optional)

-With this parameters build a new pyron network by calling the Object `pyron.network` and initialize with the `pyron.network.new` method
+With these parameters build a new pyron network by calling the Object `pyron.network` and initialize with the `pyron.network.new` method
 ```python
 from pyron import network